communityinclusion/explorevr.org/_posts/2014-04-22-Job-rates-of-major-occupations-for-transition-age-youth.md

 published: true
 ---

-**Description:** This table shows the percentages of successful employment outcomes for ages 14-24 across major occupation types in 2012.
+**Description:** This table displays the percentages of successful employment outcomes for ages 14-24 across major occupation types in 2012.

 Three major occupation types across all transition-age youth are 'Food Preparation and Serving Related', 'Office and Administrative Support', and 'Sales and Related' occupations.
 19.2 % of 15 year olds were employed in 'Food Preparation and Serving Related' occupations.
-The percentage of transition-age youth employed in 'Food Preparation and Serving' occupations is comparatively lower between ages 16 to 24.
+The percentage of transition-age youth employed in 'Food Preparation and Serving' occupations is comparatively lower between ages 16 - 24.

 **Population:** Transition-Age Youth